 Watch as an OT explains how to teach kids with motor skills issues to button clothes.

 To help kids work on the complicated task of tying their shoes, OTs might:

-OTs can also work with kids with dyspraxia to improve gross motor skills, balance and coordination in general.
-For instance, OTs might have kids practice jumping jacks, catch balls of different sizes and weights or run obstacle courses.
+OTs can also work with kids to improve gross motor skills, balance and coordination in general.
+For instance, OTs might have kids practice jumping jacks, catch balls of different sizes and weights, or run obstacle courses.
 Some activities like this can also be helpful for kids with sensory processing issues who struggle with motor skills.